mcsrainbow/mcsrainbow.github.io/content/posts/20211121-1218-devopscicd/index.en.md

 ### 1. Seven types of waste for manufacturing

-For manufacturing, it‘s every easy to waste time and resources on over production, transport, movement, over processing, waiting, inventory and products defects.
+For manufacturing, it‘s very easy to waste time and resources on over production, transport, movement, over processing, waiting, inventory and products defects.
 Just because most of them still require manual works and no continuous deployment processes.

 ![7_waste](7_waste.jpeg)